iampramodyadav/mastering-programming-with-matlab-Coursera/assignment-quiz/Week-3.md

 end
 ```
 ## Practice Quiz • Live Scripts
-1.Question How is a Live Script different from a regular script?
+1. Question How is a Live Script different from a regular script?
-*A Live Script combines regular text and MATLAB code.
+* *A Live Script combines regular text and MATLAB code.
 It allows the user to create a nicely formatted document with embedded code and the output of the code such as plots*.
-2.Question What are the parts that make up a Live Script called?
+2. Question What are the parts that make up a Live Script called?
-*Sections*
+* *Sections*
-3.Question What is the file extension of Live Scripts?
+3. Question What is the file extension of Live Scripts?
-*mlx*
+* *mlx*